IT vs OT: How Information Technology and Operational Technology Differ

 IT and OT have largely remained separate fields, but in recent years, IT/OT convergence has become an increasingly growing idea.
 When it comes to IT and OT, convergence offers many benefits, but also comes with some risks that are important to consider.

-On one hand, IT/OT convergence offers a lower chance of downtime with OT, and since downtime is often very expensive to deal with even for a short amount of time, this is very appealing for OT.
-However, security analysts within IT are often hesitant to converge because of the potential security risks.
+On the one hand, IT/OT convergence offers a lower chance of downtime with OT, and since downtime is often very expensive to deal with even for a short amount of time, this is very appealing for OT.
+However, security analysts within IT are often hesitant to converge because of the potential OT security risks.

 What’s the bottom line on IT vs OT?

-IT (information technology) is a broad term that covers software (data/information processing) and includes endpoint devices like computers, servers, and all that is encompassed within.
-OT (operational technology) is responsible for managing and controlling systems, generally in a factory setting.
+IT is a broad term that covers software (data/information processing) and includes endpoint devices like computers, servers, and all that is encompassed within.
+OT is responsible for managing and controlling systems, such as in manufacturing or smart buildings.

 Although IT and OT are separate fields, IT/OT convergence is becoming an increasingly appealing option for engineers.

-Through convergence, plant managers and OT professionals can now monitor and act on gathered data in real time to help build efficiencies and prevent downtime.
+Through convergence, plant managers, building managers, and other OT professionals can now monitor and act on gathered data in real time to help build efficiencies and prevent downtime.
+IT/OT convergence requires careful planning as well as monitoring potential threats and constantly re-evaluating solutions.

 Get the Latest Tech Updates